 - Digital care programs are strongly recommended for certain conditions: American College of Physicians studies recommended a 12-week, app-based treatment for low back pain as being ‘less harmful’ and more broadly accessible than invasive treatment.

-- People are increasingly willing to trust digital solutions: 7 in 10 UK/US consumers are happy to have their health data made accessible through their smartphone.
+- People are increasingly willing to trust digital solutions: 7 in 10 UK/US consumers are happy to have their health data made accessible through their smartphones.

 - Consumer spending on digital health & fitness apps increases again: Globally, consumers spent $1.5B on health and fitness apps in 2019.

-Sounds perfect doesn’t it?
+Sounds perfect, doesn’t it?
 Almost too good to be true… put all bets on digital, right!?
-The cautionary tail is never to ‘push’ a new technology without a user need, nor allow users to ‘pull’ innovation that’s not perfect for your business, or indeed their well-being.
+The cautionary tale is never to ‘push’ a new technology without a user need, nor allow users to ‘pull’ innovation that’s not perfect for your business, or indeed their well-being.